 Are you moving to New Zealand?
 You’ve probably done your research on the essentials like housing, transportation and jobs.
-But there’s one other thing that makes up your experience in the country – the local food!
+But there’s one other thing that makes up your experience in the country – the local snacks!

 While New Zealand is commonly known for its fresh seafood, lamb, Sauvignon Blanc and iconic Manuka honey, it also offers a variety of delectable local snacks.
 Though not known to many, the scenic country is filled with a ton of hidden gems when it comes to snacks.
 Take a walk down the supermarket aisle, and you’re sure to find a buffet of favourite treats well-loved by Kiwis (also a nickname for New Zealanders).